History of Hawaii: Religion

-There were atheists, known as 'aia, in Hawaii.
-However, the dominant religion in Hawaii, similar to many other Polynesian societies, was the kapu or taboo religion, which has a theology, ritual and a code of conduct.
-There are many gods and heroes with many different people worshiping different gods in different ways.
-In one tradition, Wākea, the Sky Father, wed Papahānaumoku, the Earth Mother.
-From their union came all others, including the other gods.
-In another traditional genealogy named Pu-anue, Kumukumu-ke-kaa and her husband Paia-a-ka-lani were the mother and father of the earth and heavens.
-Another genealogy declares that Ka-mai-eli and Kumu-honua were the mother and father.
+Individuals who were ungodly, godless, irreligious, wicked, unbelieving, or careless of observance of taboos, were known as ʻaiā.
+However, the dominant religion as in many other Polynesian societies, was the kapu/taboo religion.
+It had a theology, ritual, and a code of conduct.
+It included many gods and heroes that people worshiped in different ways.
+In one tradition, Wākea, the Sky Father, wed Papahānaumoku, the Earth Mother and from their union came all Hawaiians, including the other gods.
+In traditional Pu-anue genealogy, Kumukumu-ke-kaa and her husband Paia-a-ka-lani were the mother and father of the earth and heavens.
+Another genealogy declared that Ka-mai-eli and Kumu-honua were the mother and father.